Lepromin skin test

 Why the test is performed

-Leprosy is a chronic and potentially disfiguring infection if left untreated.
-It is caused by Mycobacterium leprae bacteria.
+is a and potentially disfiguring infection if left untreated.
+It is caused by Mycobacterium leprae

 This test is a research tool that helps classify the different types of leprosy.
 It is not recommended as the main way to diagnosis leprosy.